 1st Floor (Ground Level) ...

 The main office for the Department of Art & Design is located on the ground floor of Breidenstine in room 101.
 You will find the Department Secretary as well as other faculty offices within this space.

-The sculpture studio encompass a complete bronze-casting foundry capable of pouring in excess of 300 lbs. of molten metal.
+The sculpture studio includes a complete bronze-casting foundry capable of pouring in excess of 300 lbs. of molten metal.
 The foundry area has an overhead hoist and is set up to utilize ceramic shell casting.
 The facility is equipped with a burnout kiln, a shell room, a blast cabinet, pneumatic grinders & finishers, and a floor mounted polisher.
 The welding equipment includes: gas welders, TIG and MIG welders.
 Outside of the studio is an iron forge.
 For cold forming of metal there is a box and pan break, 4’ shear, 4’ power slip roll, and a small 30” slip roll.
 We have the usual complement of woodworking power tools: table and band saws, drill press, floor disc sander, wood turning lathe.

 Sykes Gallery is named after Ronald E. Sykes (1956-1998), a Professor of Art and Chairman of the department and is dedicated to presenting the work of emerging and established artists.
 It serves as a cultural and instructional resource for Millersville University students and the greater the Millersville community.
 The gallery has a year-round exhibition schedule.

 The Art Education room is the primary space used on campus for the instruction of classes, seminars and workshops tied into the Art Education program at both the Undergraduate and Graduate level.

 The studio facilities are equipped with a recently renovated ventilation system and are excellent for the production of small-scale sculpture and art jewelry.
 The studio includes all of the major equipment necessary for fabricating, casting, raising, lapidary, enameling, etching, and finishing processes.